toyyib10/toyyib10/README.md

 I have been learning programming for almost a year.
 I am full stack developer with with knowledge of MERN stack, Bootstrap, Chart Js and Python.

-*   🌍  I'm based in Ogbomoso
+*   🌍  I live in Ogbomoso
 *   ✉️  You can contact me at [yekeentoyyib@gmail.com](mailto:yekeentoyyib@gmail.com)
 *   🤝  I'm open to collaborating on Any project base on React and Node